canidlogic/lilac/doc/lilac_draw.md

 The `[pshade]` parameter is the path to a Lua script that will serve as the programmable shader.
 Use a hyphen `-` if there is no programmable shader script to load.
 See section 4 for how to use the programmable shaders.

 The `[texture_1]` ... `[texture_n]` is an array of parameters specifying the textures.
-They must either be paths to image files to read as texture files, in which case each path must have a PNG image format extension; or, they must be the name of a function within the Lua script to call for a procedural texture.
+They must either be paths to image files to read as texture files, or they must be the names of procedural texture functions in the programmable shader script.
 There must be at least two textures.
 The first texture is always the background (paper) texture, and the second texture is always the pencil texture.

+For textures that are paths to image files, each such image path must end in a case-insensitive match for `.png` and be a PNG image file.

+For textures that are procedural function calls, the name of the procedure must be a sequence of one or more ASCII alphanumerics and underscores followed by `()` and match the name of a function defined in the Lua script.

+__Important:__ since the procedural texture names include parentheses, you may need to enclose these parameters in quotation marks to prevent the shell from intepreting the characters.

 ### 2.1 Table file syntax